 This was not the only prize I unexpectedly won this year!
-In Kampot, in Cambodia, a dog has eaten one of my Startas shoes – even the camouflage design did not help it to hide from its jaws!
+In Kampot, Cambodia, a dog ate one of my Startas shoes – even the camouflage design did not help it to hide from its jaws!
 When I returned to Croatia, I found out that Startas saw my little story shared on Facebook and sent a birthday present!
 Three brand new pairs of their signature shoes were waiting for me!

 Water splashing from Cambodia to Serbia

 There was another image of mine that attracted some significant attention in the past year!
 Ladies on the scooter being splashed with water during the Khmer New Year celebration in Battambang, Cambodia, ended up competing in the PICKS Balkan Edition 4 / Travel Photo of the Year 2017 Contest.
 The art photography festival Fotorama had to choose between 2.000 images, and my photograph entered the top 30 to be exhibited in the National Museum of Kragujevac, Serbia!

 Besides attracting the attention of Dubrovnik lovers on other Instagram accounts (this was the first time anyone asked me to buy my photo print!), the sunset in King’s Landing ended up on the top of my own account’s most liked and commented images as well!
 The sunrise on the other side of the world, at Ijen Volcano, in Java, Indonesia, ended up in second place.
 So who can say that golden hour isn’t truly the best time to shoot?